Pixels or Positions? Benchmarking Modalities in Group Activity Recognition

 \subsection{Data Modalities}

 Our dataset provides two input modalities: broadcast video and player tracking.
-Both originate from untrimmed full-game broadcast videos of the football World Cup 2022 matches, made publicly available by the PFF FC website.
+Both originate from untrimmed full-game broadcast videos of the football World Cup 2022 matches, made available through PFF FC.

-\textbf{Video Modality.} PFF FC provides the edited broadcast footage at 720p resolution, including multi-view broadcast cameras.
+\textbf{Video Modality.} PFF FC provides the edited broadcast footage at $720$p resolution.
 Each frame $I_t \in \mathbb{R}^{H \times W \times 3}$ is part of a temporal sequence $\mathbf{X}^V = \{I_t\}_{t=1}^{T}$ sampled within a temporal window.
 The video captures appearance cues, scene context, and visual motion patterns.